The 5 +1 different Scotch Regions

 Highland Whiskies are famous for flavors like fruit cake, malt, heather, and smoke.
 Especially Dalmore and Glenmorangie are known for their excellent, full-bodied Single Malt Whisky.

 The northern part is famous for the bold Single Malt Scotch.
-Scotch from the eastern part is usually milder and more fruity in taste.
+Scotch from the eastern Highlands is usually milder and more fruity in taste

-The southern part of the Highlands produces similarly light and fruity Scotches with an even lighter body.
-The western part is famous for its peated Single Malts.
+The southern part produces similarly fruity Scotches with an even lighter body.
+And finally, the western part is known for its peated Single Malts with Oban being the most popular brand representing it.

 Lowlands